What to Declare When Arriving in New Zealand

 Declare it all!

-For more tips on what to pack for New Zealand, see The Ultimate Packing List for an Extended Trip in New Zealand.
+For more tips on what to pack for New Zealand, see our complete guide, What to Pack for New Zealand.

 Although it is not illegal to bring the risk items listed above into New Zealand, you have to declare them.
 When you go through Passport Control in a New Zealand airport, you will be asked if you have anything to declare.
 Be honest!
 If you panic, declare everything!